Letters from Lodi

 Galloping Hills Ranch in Lodi's far eastern hills grows distinctively hand crafted Merlot and Albariño

-On their website, Lodi's Galloping Hills Ranch describes itself as a "winery, vineyard, bed & breakfast."
+On its website, Lodi's Galloping Hills Ranch describes itself as a "winery, vineyard, bed & breakfast."
 All of this is true, except for the fact that the current pandemic has prevented owners Fern and MaryAnn Simoneau from welcoming their very first guests to their Airbnb, ensconced on the floor above their horse stable and modest little winery/tasting room, sporting spectacular views of their 8.7 acres of Merlot and Albariño planted in the rolling hills of Clements Hills-Lodi.

 The Simoneaus did not plant their vineyard — the vines came with their property when they purchased it in 2005 — but they were smart enough to know that the possibilities for a Lodi estate in a hillside appellation unlike any other could be endless.
 And besides, according to Mr. Simoneau, "Lodi has never been known for great Merlot... we felt that this property was special enough to change that."